dummy-ilh/MINE/DONE/LLM/Concepts/Caching.md

 3. **Q: How does switching from fp16 to int8 affect max context length for a fixed memory budget?**
    A: It roughly doubles the context you can support.
 You're not changing how many numbers you store (that's still $2 \times L \times n \times d_{model} \times b$) — you're just halving the cost per number, which halves total bytes and therefore lets $n$ grow twice as far before you hit the same memory ceiling.

-Want me to fold this improved version back into the saved master notes file?
 ---

 ## 3. Practical, Diagnostics & Q&A